|Elliott Sound Products||MOSFET Relays|

 Having ruled out using a couple of 9V batteries (at least from a purely practical perspective), we have to find an alternative solution to provide the necessary voltage needed to switch the MOSFETs on.
 Switching them off is easy - just take away the voltage.
 Some of the options are as follows in the next sections.

-Note that if you use a cap across the relay terminals as shown, there will be a small signal current that will be audible with high sensitivity speakers.
+Note that if you use a cap across the relay terminals as shown in following examples, there will be a small signal current that will be audible with high sensitivity speakers if the MOSFET relay is used for muting.
 Provided the 'clamp' diodes are used, the cap can be omitted, or you can use a MOV for protection.
 If used, the MOV must have an RMS voltage rating that is less than the rated breakdown voltage of the MOSFETs, but greater than the amplifier's RMS output voltage.
 Given that MOV devices have a rather broad tolerance and are only available with a limited range of voltages, this makes selection rather difficult.

-Several manufacturers make photo-voltaic MOSFET drivers that seem ideal (they use an infra-red LED and a bank of photovoltaic-diodes or tiny "solar cells" to generate the gate voltage) .
+Several manufacturers make photo-voltaic MOSFET drivers that seem ideal (they use an infra-red LED and a bank of photovoltaic-diodes or tiny 'solar cells' to generate the gate voltage) [ 2 ].
 While they can be obtained fairly cheaply (less than $10 if you find a supplier), a few problems exist.
 They are ...

 Figure 3 - Photo-Voltaic MOSFET Driver